obreitwi/asfa/README.md

 * Generate a non-guessable URL pointing to the file.
 * The URL can then be sent via mail or directly.

-`asfa` uses single a single `ssh`-connection for each invocation work which is convenient if you have [confirmations enabled][gpg-agent-confirm] for each ssh-agent usage (see [details](#background)).
+`asfa` uses a single `ssh`-connection for each invocation work which is convenient if you have [confirmations enabled][gpg-agent-confirm] for each ssh-agent usage (see [details](#background)).